jacrify/FrankenDobDSC/README.md

 My platform is designed for my latitude (~33.8S): the supports the roller run on parts are 3d printed specifically for this latitude.
 Working out the shapes of those curves was the hardest part of the design: my Fusion 360 design began with an overly complex 3d sketch mapping out the shape of the curves, and then I built the rest of the platform around it.

-# And what's a "dual axis"?

-A single axis platform is fine for visual observing (to keep an object from drifting out of view).
-However if you trying to do any form of astrophotography, you start trying to maximise the

 [Equatorial Platform Code](https://github.com/jacrify/FrankenDobEquatorialPlatform)